CGLemon/Sayuri/README.md

 ## Let's ROCK!

 Sayuri is a GTP-compliant go engine based on Deep Convolutional Neural Network and Monte Carlo Tree Search.
 She is strongly inspired by Leela Zero and Kata Go.
 The board data structure, search algorithm and network format are borrowed from Leela Zero in the beginning.
 Current version follow the Kata Go research, the engine supports variable komi and board size now.
-Some methods you may see my Hackmd article (chinese).
+Some methods you may see my HackMD article (in chinese).

 * [開發日誌](https://hackmd.io/@yrHb-fKBRoyrKDEKdPSDWg/BJgfay0Yc)